KooperL/marketo-developer.en/help/rest-api/error-codes.md

 }
 ```

-Each object in the "errors" array has two members, "code," which is a quoted integer from 601 to 799 and a "message" giving the plaintext reason for the error.
+Each object in the "errors" array has two members, `code`, which is a quoted integer from 601 to 799 and a `message` giving the plaintext reason for the error.
 6xx codes always indicate that a request failed completely and were not executed.
 An example is a 601, "Access token invalid," which is recoverable by re-authenticating and passing the new access token with the request.
 7xx errors indicate that the request failed, either because no data was returned, or the request was incorrectly parameterized, such as including an invalid date, or missing a required parameter.

 #### Response-Level Error Codes